Mobility scooter FAQs

 It depends on how often you use your scooter but, as a general rule, if you use your scooter during the day you’ll need to recharge its battery at night.

 There is no need to run the battery down before you recharge – it won’t damage or affect the battery’s capacity if you charge it when it’s not empty.
 With some scooters you're not supposed to charge the batteries if they have more than 80% power left, or charge them for more than 12 hours at a time.
-The instructions should make it clear whether it's possible to overcharge the batteries; this is something we look out for when we test scooters.
+The instructions should make it clear whether it's possible to overcharge the batteries.

 How long should mobility scooter batteries last before needing to be replaced?